Midnight in Paris: Critical reception

 Midnight in Paris has been compared to Allen's The Purple Rose of Cairo (1985), in that the functioning of the magical realism therein is never explained.
-David Edelstein, New York, commended that approach, stating that it eliminates, "the sci-fi wheels and pulleys that tend to suck up so much screen time in time-travel movies."
+David Edelstein, New York, commended that approach, stating that it eliminates "the sci-fi wheels and pulleys that tend to suck up so much screen time in time-travel movies."
 He goes on to applaud the film stating that, "this supernatural comedy isn't just Allen's best film in more than a decade; it's the only one that manages to rise above its tidy parable structure and be easy, graceful, and glancingly funny, as if buoyed by its befuddled hero's enchantment."

 Peter Johnson of PopCitizen felt that the film's nature as a "period piece" was far superior to its comedic components, which he referred to as lacking.
 "While the period settings of Midnight in Paris are almost worth seeing the film ... it hardly qualifies as a moral compass to those lost in a nostalgic revelry," he asserts.

 Joe Morgenstern of The Wall Street Journal acknowledged the cast and the look of the film and, despite some familiarities with the film's conflict, praised Allen's work on the film.
-He wrote, "For the filmmaker who brought these intertwined universes into being, the film represents new energy in a remarkable career.".
+He wrote, "For the filmmaker who brought these intertwined universes into being, the film represents new energy in a remarkable career."

 Peter Bradshaw of The Guardian, giving the film 3 out of 5 stars, described it as "an amiable amuse-bouche" and "sporadically entertaining, light, shallow, self-plagiarising."
 He goes on to add that it's "a romantic fantasy adventure to be compared with the vastly superior ideas of his comparative youth, such as the 1985 movie The Purple Rose of Cairo."
 In October 2013, the film was voted by the Guardian readers as the ninth best film directed by Woody Allen.

 More scathing is Richard Corliss of Time, who describes the film as "pure Woody Allen.
 Which is not to say great or even good Woody, but a distillation of the filmmaker's passions and crotchets, and of his tendency to pass draconian judgment on characters the audience is not supposed to like. ... his Midnight strikes not sublime chimes but the clangor of snap judgments and frayed fantasy."

 Quentin Tarantino named Midnight in Paris as his favorite film of 2011.
 The film was well received in France.
 The website Allocine (Hello Cinema) gave it 4.2 out of 5 stars based on a sample of twenty reviews.
 Ten of the reviews gave it a full five stars, including Le Figaro, which praised the film's evocation of its themes and said "one leaves the screening with a smile on one's lips".

+In 2025, it was one of the films voted for the "Readers' Choice" edition of The New York Times' list of "The 100 Best Movies of the 21st Century," finishing at number 189.